 Rather than virtualizing hardware as is the case with the virtual machine approach, containers are virtualized at the operating system level, with multiple containers running directly on top of the operating system kernel.
-This means that Containers are much lighter (need less RAM), share the kernel of the operating system, are initialized – bootstrap – much faster, and use a fraction of the memory compared to an operating system needs.
+This means that Containers are much lighter (need less RAM), share the kernel of the operating system, are initialized – bootstrap – much faster, and use a fraction of the memory compared to operating system needs.

-All of this translates into productivity gains – developers and IT operations teams spend less time debugging and diagnosing differences in environments and more time generating new functionality for users.
+All of this translates into productivity gains.
+Developers and IT operations teams spend less time debugging and diagnosing differences in environments and more time generating new functionality for users.
 And this means fewer bugs, as developers can now make assumptions in dev and test environments that they can be sure will be true in production environments.

-Containers can be run anywhere, making development and deployment much easier, be it on Linux, Windows, and Mac operating systems; in virtual machines or bare metal (physical server, not virtualized); on a developer machine or in local data centers; and of course, in the public cloud.
+Containers can be run anywhere, making development and deployment much easier, be it on Linux, Windows, or Mac operating systems; in virtual machines or bare metal (physical server, not virtualized); on a developer machine or in local data centers; and of course, in the public cloud.
 Portability is also supported by the widespread adoption of the Docker image format for containers.

 Containers virtualize CPU, memory, storage, and network resources at the operating system level, providing developers with a sandboxed view of the operating system and logically isolated from other applications.
 In other words, they create a silo environment.